Slack valued at $5 billion following massive investment

 He told reporters he wanted to make the investment because President Trump had been keenly focused on deregulation during his presidential campaign.

 SoftBank has a majority stake in Sprint (S) and interests in many other big-name businesses.

 SoftBank has invested in many highly-valued global tech startups, such as personal finance firm SoFi; and a series of Uber competitors, like Ola in India, Grab in southeast Asia and Didi Chuxing in China, according to research firm PitchBook.
-It also has a majority stake in Sprint (S) and interests in many other big-name businesses

 Son was one of the earliest investors in Yahoo, from which he made a fortune.
 He was also an early investor in Chinese e-commerce giant Alibaba (BABA, Tech30), taking a 32% stake in the company.